Things to Do in Chicago for Free – 32 Must-Try Activities

-1) Lincoln Park Zoo
+Lincoln Park Zoo

-The main attraction at Millennium Park is Cloud Gate, more commonly known as “The Bean”.
+Can you even say you went to Chicago without snapping an iconic Millennium Park photo?
+The main attraction at Millennium Park is Cloud Gate, more commonly known as “The Bean.”
 This unique sculpture produces seriously cool reflections of the city, drawing a crowd even on the coldest days.
-However, the Park is also home to the famous Crown Fountain, two interactive video towers with digital faces as well as the charming Lurie Garden.
+However, the Park is also home to the famous Crown Fountain, two interactive video towers with digital faces, as well as the charming Lurie Garden.

-3) Chicago Cultural Center
+Chicago Cultural Center

-Visitors and locals alike can take advantage of free art exhibits, music and dance performances every single day of the week.
+Ready for some free things to do in Chicago this weekend?
+Visitors and Illinois residents alike can take advantage of free art exhibits, music, and dance performances every day of the week.
 In addition, the Center hosts free weekly building tours covering the architecture and history of the building.

-4) Museum of Contemporary Photography
+Museum of Contemporary Photography

-This museum presents projects and exhibitions focusing on contemporary image-making through both camera and digital forms.
+This museum presents projects and exhibitions focusing on contemporary image-making through camera and digital forms.
 Admission is always free.

 Smart Museum of Art

-6) Garfield Park Conservatory
+Garfield Park Conservatory

 As one of the most stunning conservatories in the nation, the fact Garfield Park Conservatory boasts free admission is pretty impressive.
 During your visit to the Park, enjoy over 2-acres of historic indoor gardens as well as 12-acres of outdoor seasonal gardens.
 This is truly a tropical oasis right in the heart of the Midwest!

-- Grant Park Music Festival
+- Grant Park Live Music Festival

 - Chicago Blues Festival

 - Chicago Jazz Festival